AC215-TarAIntino/AC215-TarAIntino-Big/README.md

 - Any other documents (such as screenshots of running steps in the project, or graphs of the architecture of the project) in the `references` folder.

 **Data**
 We gathered a dataset of 11 million computed tag-movie relevance scores from a pool of 1,100 tags applied to 10,000 movies.
 The dataset, approximately 41MB in size, was collected from the following sources: "MovieLens Tag Genome Dataset 2014" in `https://grouplens.org/datasets/movielens/` .
-We have stored it in a private Google Cloud Bucket.
+We have stored it in a private Google Cloud Bucket (see Data Pipeline Containers section below for setup instructions).

 **Notebooks**
 These folders contain code that is not part of container - for e.g: Application mockup, EDA, any 🔍 🕵️‍♀️ 🕵️‍♂️ crucial insights, reports or visualizations.